 We work with the group in Torino to generate and characterize colossal nonlinearities in transmission lines.
 We work with UCC to leverage the material chemistry by altering the doping to control the nonlinearities.
 Under the sponsorship of the National Science Foundation, these two projects have been on course to converge for the past two years, and this year will be combined into one project.

 In doing your work, you will learn the tools of the trade in high frequency engineering including microwave test and measurement, electromagnetic design and analysis (EDA), and microwave device packaging.

 This research will include some classroom instruction on the research topic along with required group meetings.
-Hope students are expected to start working before the summer, and to continue into next year.
-Non-Hope applicants are welcome to apply!
-A 42 hour training course (PHYS 495, Microwave Engineering and Device Physics) will be given during the week prior to the start date and all accepted applicants are strongly encouraged to participate.
+A 42 hour training course (including much of the contents of PHYS 495, Microwave Engineering and Device Physics) will be given during the week prior to the start date and all accepted applicants are strongly encouraged to participate.
 Contact Prof. Remillard for details.
+Physics research requires physics knowledge and an enthusiastic record of taking physics courses is required.
 Gen Phys II Lab, PHYS 142, is a must.
-A higher proficiency in E&M (PHYS 342) is highly recommended.
+Those students who have completed more than two years of college should be familiar with the principles of modern physics (PHYS 270).
+Eventually (as in not yet, but in the future) rising to a higher proficiency in E&M (PHYS 342) is highly recommended.

 (6) Richard A. Huizen*, Sean L. Hamilton*, G.T.
 Lenters, and S.K.
 Remillard, "Relaxation of Microwave Nonlinearity in a Cuprate Superconducting Resonator," IEEE Trans on Appl Supercond, 27, no. 4, 7500205, (2017).